Michelle E. Morse

 Michelle Evelyn Morse is an American internist.
 She is an assistant professor at Harvard Medical School/Brigham and Women's Hospital and co-founded EqualHealth and Social Medicine Consortium.
-In 2021, Morse was named the first Chief Medical Officer of the New York City Department of Health and Mental Hygiene.
+She is currently the interim Commissioner of Health for the City of New York.

 Early life and education

 Morse was raised in Philadelphia, Pennsylvania, to a public school teacher.
 Morse earned her Bachelor of Arts degree in French in 2003 from the University of Virginia and her medical degree from the Perelman School of Medicine at the University of Pennsylvania in 2008.
 In medical school at the University of Pennsylvania, she had her first exposure to global health when she worked in a pediatric clinic in Guatemala.
 Morse also took a year off from medical school to conduct research on tuberculosis in Botswana.
 Following this, she received a Master's in Public Health from the Harvard School T.H.
 Chan School of Public Health in 2012.